muratk5n/thirdwave/en/README.md

 ---

 IOW how to do incremental fixes on an incremental fix which itself wasn't good enough to begin with..
-Reminds me battery electric cars.
+Reminds me of battery electric cars as a "green solution".

 "Dems weigh new plan to defuse Obamacare subsidy bomb"